The media center is open to students from 9:00 AM until 3:00 PM

 Students must pay $15 to replace a lost or damaged library book.
 Fees may be paid by cash or check in the media center or on MyPaymentsPlus after the fine has been recorded.

 Taylor students in Kindergarten can check out one book.
 Students in second through fourth grades can check out two books.
 Fifth grade students may checkout three books.
-All students are limited to one Graphic Novel (comic book style book) at a time All materials can be borrowed for two weeks.
+All students are limited to one Graphic Novel (comic book style book) at a time.
+All materials can be borrowed for up to two weeks.

 We encourage students to read widely, choosing books that they are excited about.
 We are happy to provide guidance and assistance to every reader so they can find their next favorite book.